Aks-l/PROG2006-Portfolio/README.md

 While the api works with web stuff, this task is about custom types and data structures in Haskell.
 It proved to me how important it is to have a good plan and idea before starting to code and not do everything _on the go_, as I had to redo much of this task when the poorly structured first attemt got too overwhelming.

 After redoing it with a proper skeleton, it was much easier to add new features and everything required according to the task description.
 The program passes all tests, and is also easy to expand furter.
+[Further details](./lab12/)

 ### Lab 14 - Game of Go
 Opposed to web and types, this lab lets me work on writing functions in Haskell.
 It involves data structures for The game, The pieces and the coordinates, although not nearly as expansive as in lab12.